-Given circumstances in Myanmar, Whalen amplified his ongoing search for a critical event management solution.
+Given the circumstances in Myanmar, Whalen amplified his ongoing search for a CEM (critical event management solution).
 He knew that to keep its people safe, ISY needed a management solution that went beyond phone trees, email, and instant messaging.
 Most of all, he wanted to give something back to the institution that had done so much for his family.

 Facing Down a Volatile Situation

 Since January, the people of Myanmar have been reeling from both the coronavirus pandemic and a military coup.
 In response to the results of a November federal election, a military junta seized control of the country formerly known as Burma, which has resulted in over 1000 dead and thousands more arrested.
 The impact on the country’s residents has been far-reaching, and particularly intense for families in Yangon, Myanmar’s largest city (formerly the British Colonial capital of Rangoon).

 Here, conflict between the military and dissidents is still ongoing.
 Improvised explosive devices (IEDs) are regularly detonated, most often targeted at government facilities.
 Amidst this volatility, there’s a high chance of someone being in the wrong place at the wrong time.

 To make matters worse, communications in Yangon are hampered by Internet outages lasting hours at a time, and mobile data connectivity is unreliable, at best.

 ISY and the surrounding area, Whalen notes, has been incredibly fortunate as far as the coup is concerned.
 The region of Yangon where ISY is situated is relatively affluent, and near the U.S. embassy.
 As a result, it’s been largely spared from demonstrations and conflict.